HungTabe/CarShop-Backend/carshop-backend/README.md

 ### Testing

-- Use Supabase's sandbox environment for development
+- Use the seeded test user for authentication testing:
+  - Email: `test@example.com`
+  - Password: `password123`
 - Use Stripe's test keys for payment testing
-- Test all endpoints with proper authentication
+- Test all endpoints with proper authentication using JWT tokens
+- Run `npm run db:seed` to reset database with sample data

 ## Development Notes